• Skip to primary navigation

 Below are other reliable sources of practice tests:

-The second thing I would like to warn you about is don’t make these the only part of your IELTS preparation.
-Lots of students that I know do IELTS practice tests all day, every day and most of them improve very little.
+The second thing I want to warn you about is not making these the only part of your IELTS preparation.
+Lots of students that I know do IELTS practice tests all day, every day, and most of them improve very little.
 They should only be used as a test of your current ability.
 You should spend most of your time improving your level of English and your IELTS skills.

-You’ll find a full list of practice study materials here on our resource guide and here on our practice guide.
+You’ll find a full list of practice study materials in our resource guide and our practice guide.

 10. Get Your Speaking and Writing Assessed

 This is probably the most important part of your IELTS preparation.
-If you do not know what your weaknesses are, you are really wasting a lot of time because you have no idea what to focus on.
-You must focus on the things that you are not good at in order to improve.
+If you do not know your weaknesses, you are wasting a lot of time because you have no idea what to focus on.
+You must focus on things you are not good at to improve.

 How will I know that I’m ready for the IELTS exam?